-(Case Â) Project A is located in a 2022 DDA that is NOT a designated DDA in 2023 or 2024.
-A complete application for tax credits for Project A is filed with the allocating agency on November 15, 2022.
-Credits are allocated to Project A on October 30, 2024.
-Project A is eligible for the increase in basis accorded a project in a 2022 DDA because the application was filed BEFORE January 1, 2023 (the assumed effective date for the 2023 DDA lists), and because tax credits were allocated no later than the end of the 730-day period after the filing of the complete application for an allocation of tax credits.
+(Case A) Project A is located in a 2023 DDA that is NOT a designated DDA in 2024 or 2025.
+A complete application for tax credits for Project A is filed with the allocating agency on November 15, 2023.
+Credits are allocated to Project A on October 30, 2025.
+Project A is eligible for the increase in basis accorded a project in a 2023 DDA because the application was filed BEFORE January 1, 2024 (the assumed effective date for the 2024 DDA lists), and because tax credits were allocated no later than the end of the 730-day period after the filing of the complete application for an allocation of tax credits.

-(Case B) Project B is located in a 2022 DDA that is NOT a designated DDA in 2023 or 2024.
-A complete application for tax credits for Project B is filed with the allocating agency on December 1, 2022.
-Credits are allocated to Project B on March 30, 2025.
-Project B is NOT eligible for the increase in basis accorded a project in a 2022 DDA because, although the application for an allocation of tax credits was filed BEFORE January 1, 2023 (the assumed effective date of the 2023 DDA lists), the tax credits were allocated later than the end of the 730-day period after the filing of the complete application.
+(Case B) Project B is located in a 2023 DDA that is NOT a designated DDA in 2024 or 2025.
+A complete application for tax credits for Project B is filed with the allocating agency on December 1, 2023.
+Credits are allocated to Project B on March 30, 2026.
+Project B is NOT eligible for the increase in basis accorded a project in a 2023 DDA because, although the application for an allocation of tax credits was filed BEFORE January 1, 2024 (the assumed effective date of the 2024 DDA lists), the tax credits were allocated later than the end of the 730-day period after the filing of the complete application.

-(Case C) Project C is located in a 2022 DDA that was not a DDA in 2021.
-Project C was placed in service on November 15, 2021.
-A complete application for tax-exempt bond financing for Project C is filed with the bond-issuing agency on January 15, 2022.
-The tax-exempt bonds that will support the permanent financing of Project C are issued on September 30, 2022.
-Project C is NOT eligible for the increase in basis otherwise accorded a project in a 2022 DDA, because the project was placed in service BEFORE January 1, 2022.
+of the complete application.
+(Case C) Project C is located in a 2023 DDA that was not a DDA in 2022.
+Project C was placed in service on November 15, 2022.
+A complete application for tax-exempt bond financing for Project C is filed with the bond-issuing agency on January 15, 2023.
+The tax-exempt bonds that will support the permanent financing of Project C are issued on September 30, 2023.
+Project C is NOT eligible for the increase in basis otherwise accorded a project in a 2023 DDA, because the project was placed in service BEFORE January 1, 2023.

-(Case D) Project D is located in an area that is a DDA in 2022 but is NOT a DDA in 2023 or 2024.
-A complete application for tax-exempt bond financing for Project D is filed with the bond-issuing agency on October 30, 2022.
-Tax-exempt bonds are issued for Project D on April 30, 2024, but Project D is not placed in service until January 30, 2025.
-Project D is eligible for the increase in basis available to projects located in 2022 DDAs because: (1) One of the two events necessary for triggering the effective date for buildings described in Section 42(h)(4)(B) of the IRC (the two events being tax-exempt bonds issued and buildings placed in service) took place on April 30, 2024, within the 730-day period after a complete application for tax-exempt bond financing was filed, (2) the application was filed during a time when the location of Project D was in a DDA, and (3) both the issuance of the tax-exempt bonds and placement in service of Project D occurred after the application was submitted.
+(Case D) Project D is located in an area that is a DDA in 2023 but is NOT a DDA in 2024 or 2025.
+A complete application for tax-exempt bond financing for Project D is filed with the bond-issuing agency on October 30, 2023.
+Tax-exempt bonds are issued for Project D on April 30, 2025, but Project D is not placed in service until January 30, 2026.
+Project D is eligible for the increase in basis available to projects located in 2023 DDAs because: (1) one of the two events necessary for triggering the effective date for buildings described in section 42(h)(4)(B) of the IRC (the two events being tax-exempt bonds issued and buildings placed in service) took place on April 30, 2025, within the 730-day period after a complete application for tax-exempt bond financing was filed, (2) the application was filed during a time when the location of Project D was in a DDA, and (3) both the issuance of the tax-exempt bonds and placement in service of Project D occurred after the application was submitted.